Every Elementary Higher Topos has a Natural Number Object: Constructing Peano Natural Number Objects

-In the final subsection we prove that the explicit natural number object constructed in $\tau_0 \E$ is also a Peano (and Freyd) natural number object in $\E$.
-The case for the Peano natural number object is immediate as the definition is completely internal to $\mathbb{N}_\E$.
-Thus we have
+In the final subsection we prove that $(\mathbb{N}_\E^{can},o,s)$ (\cref{prop:canonical NNO}) is also a Peano (and Freyd) natural number object in $\E$.
+The case for Peano natural number objects is in fact even more general.